Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

-Restitution is a vital part of the forgiveness process, as we have written about in Living Guilt Free.
-[If you haven't read it, then I recommend you do before continuing.]
-In that article we mentioned that in the case of violent crime any contact by the offender - however repentant - may cause further damage to the victim by bringing additional fear into their lives.
-Such contact is to be avoided unless counselors familiar with the situation feel that such contact would bring healing not hurt to the victim.
-That idea has been challenged with the idea that the New Testament states that a person should always go to the offended party to seek forgiveness.
+Restitution is a vital part of the forgiveness process, as we have written about in Living Guilt-Free.
+[If you haven't read it, I recommend you read it before continuing.]
+In that article, we mentioned that in the case of violent crime, any contact by the offender - however repentant - may cause further damage to the victim by bringing additional fear into their lives.
+Such contact is to be avoided unless counsellors familiar with the situation feel that such contact would bring healing, not hurt to the victim.
+That idea has been challenged by the idea that the New Testament states that a person should always go to the offended party to seek forgiveness.

-In the vast majority of cases the offender IS responsible to make restitution to the offended person or victim.
-That is the normal process, but what if the victim has been hurt in such a way that further contact would increase the hurt or damage rather than heal it?
+In most cases, the offender IS responsible for restitution to the offended person or victim.
+That is the usual process, but what if the victim has been hurt in such a way that further contact would increase the hurt or damage rather than heal it?
 In those cases, should restitution always be made directly to the victim?

-Before we look at the New Testament we must examine the Old Testament teaching.
-Remember, in our comments below we are dealing with a criminal case - a serious criminal case.
-[In all non-criminal cases, the instruction is clear - seek forgiveness, make restitution.]
+Before we look at the New Testament, we must examine the Old Testament teaching.
+Remember, in our comments below, we are dealing with a serious criminal case.
+[In all non-criminal cases, the instruction is clear: seek forgiveness and make restitution.]

 There are two other things we need to consider:

 1. What is restitution?
 Restitution is not simply telling the person who was wronged that you are sorry.
-That is a starting point in most cases, but it is not restitution.
-Restitution is repairing - as much as humanly possible - the damage that was done to the victim's life plus an added penalty to compensate for the damage [Ex.
+In most cases, that is a starting point, but it is not restitution.
+Restitution is repairing - as much as humanly possible - the damage done to the victim's life plus an added penalty to compensate for the damage [Ex.
 22:1, 5-6, Nu.
 5:6-8].
 Anyone who thinks that confession and saying sorry is enough has not understood the principle of restitution.

-2. We have to understand the difference between the Old and New Testament Laws.
+2. We must understand the difference between the Old and New Testament Laws.
 In the Old Testament God laid down His requirements of how nations were to be governed.
 In the Old Testament God dwelt with criminal law and the principles of justice.
 These are still valid today, although no country follows them properly.
 In the New Testament God deals with church law and His requirements for how believers are to operate within their community and to those outside their community.
-Both are still perfectly valid, but we have to recognize the different emphasis.
+Both are still valid, but we must recognize the different emphases.

-In Biblical criminal law, many serious criminal offenses were capital offenses, including most rape and kidnapping.
+In Biblical criminal law, many serious criminal offences were capital offences, including most rape and kidnapping.
 This means that the required restitution was the criminal's own life and that the only contact the victim would have had with the offender would have been at his trial and execution.
-This is powerful evidence for keeping the criminal and victim apart unless such contact is for the victim's benefit as judged by the victim or his/her protectors [i.e. parents, husband, father, pastor, etc.].
+This is powerful evidence for keeping the criminal and victim apart unless such contact is for the victim's benefit as judged by the victim or their protectors [i.e. parents, husband, father, pastor, etc.].

-It should be noted that relatively minor criminal offenses, such as public nudity, would be dwelt with by physical punishment [Deut.
+It should be noted that relatively minor criminal offences, such as public nudity, would be dealt with by physical punishment [Deut.
 25:2-3] as the method of restitution.
-The offender was then restored to the community and the matter was forgiven and forgotten.
-However, if the offender lacked repentance and became a repeat offender, even minor criminal offences could become capital offenses [Deut.
+The offender was then restored to the community, and the matter was forgiven and forgotten.
+However, if the offender lacked repentance and became a repeat offender, even minor criminal offences could become capital offences [Deut.
 21:19-21].

-Let's look at some verses and see if they apply to this situation or not.
+Let's examine some verses and see if they apply to this situation.

 "If we walk in the light as he is in the light, we have fellowship with one another and the blood of Jesus his son cleanses us from all sin..If we confess our sins, he is faithful and just to forgive us [our] sins, and to cleanse us from all unrighteousness."
 1 John 1:7, 9

-Our first responsibility is to confess to God and receive His forgiveness and cleansing - every offense is first against God before it is against anyone else.
-Under normal circumstances we would also confess to those we have hurt; however, that is not the focus of these verses.
-These verses are talking about not hiding our sin, confessing it to God, and receiving His forgiveness.
+Our first responsibility is to confess to God and receive His forgiveness and cleansing - every offence is first against God before it is against anyone else.
+Under normal circumstances, we would also confess to those we have hurt; however, that is not the focus of these verses.
+These verses discuss not hiding our sins, confessing them to God, and receiving His forgiveness.
 One result of doing this is fellowship with a clear conscience in the body of Christ.
-Our past has been dwelt with, we no longer fear discovery, we can move ahead.
+Our past has been dwelt with; we no longer fear discovery, and we can move ahead.
 This is not referring to a criminal/victim relationship.
-The focus of these verses is not even confession to one another, but confession to God.
+The focus of these verses is not even confession to one another but confession to God.

 "Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective."
 James 5:16, NIV

-This verse is definitely talking about confessing our sins to one another.
+This verse definitely talks about confessing our sins to one another.
 This is part of walking in the light.
 We don't have hidden parts to us.
 It doesn't mean that we spread all the intimate details of our lives to everyone who happens along.
-It does mean that we need trusted people in our lives with whom we can be totally honest without fear of rejection.
+It does mean that we need trusted people in our lives with whom we can be honest without fear of rejection.
 The person could be a Pastor, an elder, or a brother [or sister if the person is a woman] in the Lord.
 It is someone[s] that we trust and can share our deepest secrets with.
-But again, this verse is not talking about a criminal/victim relationship.
-If our sins are of an criminal nature then our trusted friend can help us walk through whatever steps are need to be taken as far as the police are concerned.
+But again, this verse does not discuss a criminal/victim relationship.
+If our sins are criminal, then our trusted friend can help us walk through whatever steps need to be taken as far as the police are concerned.

 "Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there in front of the altar.
 First go and be reconciled to your brother; then come and offer your gift."
 Matt.
 5:22-24

-These verses teach us that we should not allow offenses, bitterness, unforgiveness, etc. to spring up in our hearts.
-Our fellowship with God is cut off if we habour these sins.
-We are instructed - whether we are the offender or the offended - to do all we can to get the matter straightened out.
+These verses teach us not to allow offences, bitterness, unforgiveness, etc., to spring up in our hearts.
+If we harbour these sins, our fellowship with God is cut off.
+Whether we are the offender or the offended, we are instructed to do all we can to resolve the matter.
 But again, from the very tone of these verses, we can see they are not referring to criminal matters.
 They are about gossip, anger, resentment, bitterness, etc.

 The principle below applies in many "touchy" situations, not just between husbands and wives.

-What about offenses that the escape the earthly justice system?
+What about offences that escape the earthly justice system?
 Sometimes, even if a person confesses, the police do not press charges.
-Other times a Biblical criminal offense - like adultery - is not even considered a crime under national law.
+Other times a Biblical criminal offence - like adultery - is not even considered a crime under national law.
 What does a repentant criminal do in this case?
-He [or she] wants to make things right for their previous victims, they want to receive forgiveness, they want to move ahead in their new life in Christ.
+He [or she] wants to make things right for their previous victims; they want to receive forgiveness; they want to move ahead in their new life in Christ.
 What do they do?

 The early church had to meet this question, as well.
 For example, a man commits adultery.
-In the Old Testament it was a capital offense - a serious crime not only against his wife and family, but also against society in general.
-In New Testament times adultery was common in society and not considered a crime by the government.
+In the Old Testament it was a capital offence - a serious crime not only against his wife and family but also against society in general.
+In New Testament times, adultery was common in society and not considered a crime by the government.
 What was the church to do?
-Were they simply to tell the man to apologize and all would be forgiven?
-For such a serious crime that hardly seemed fair to the victim.
+Were they simply to tell the man to apologize, and all would be forgiven?
+For such a serious crime, that hardly seemed fair to the victim.

 It was in attempting to solve this problem that the idea of penance developed.
 It was later corrupted into a way of trying to earn salvation, but the original idea was good.
 There needed to be some way for the offender to make restitution to his victim [not the church] when the courts failed.

 Paul faced this kind of problem in 1 Cor.
 5:1-6.
-Here a church member was actually having sex with his mother and church seemed proud that he was able to do this under the "grace" of God.
-Paul set them straight and the man was excommunicated - the highest penalty allowed to the Church.
-The man apparently repented because in 2 Cor.
+Here, a church member was actually having sex with his mother, and the church seemed proud that he was able to do this under the "grace" of God.
+Paul set them straight, and the man was excommunicated - the highest penalty allowed for the Church.
+The man apparently repented because, in 2 Cor.
 2:1-11, Paul instructed forgiveness and restoration.
-Notice; however, that this sin - serious as it was - was between consenting adults and is not a case of a criminal violating an innocent victim.
+Notice, however, that this sin - serious as it was - was between consenting adults and is not a case of a criminal violating an innocent victim.

-Considering all of the above, in my understanding of the Scripture, a criminal who becomes a Christian and repents of his or her crimes and wants to make restitution and receive forgiveness from previous victims should consider the following:
+Considering all of the above, in my understanding of the Scripture, a criminal who becomes a Christian, repents of his or her crimes and wants to make restitution and receive forgiveness from previous victims should consider the following:

-2. Confession should be made to the proper authorities and whatever consequences there are should be taken.
+2. Confession should be made to the proper authorities, and whatever consequences there are should be taken.
 This allows closure to the victim[s].
-A public apology can be given at the trail.
+A public apology can be given at the trial.

 4. Certainly, if the crime caused any financial loss, the repentant criminal is responsible for restoring what was taken.
 This includes medical expenses and time lost from work [Ex.
 21:19, Luke 19:8-9].

-5. Even in cases where there was no financial loss the repentant criminal may still pay a fine to demonstrate the sincerity of his repentance.
-This is not trying to earn forgiveness, but to restore what was taken.
+5. Even in cases where there was no financial loss, the repentant criminal may still pay a fine to demonstrate his sincerity.
+This is not an attempt to earn forgiveness but to restore what was taken.

 6. If the victim refuses to forgive [or contact is denied] after all this has been done, the repentant criminal must simply leave it in the hands of God, trusting Him to work all things out.

-Those who want a deeper understanding of these things and of Biblical Law in general should take our free Master Life course and then enroll in our Biblical Law course.
+Those who want a deeper understanding of these things and Biblical Law, in general, should take our free Master Life course and then enroll in our Biblical Law course.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.